 Let’s do a little history of Michelle and Barack Obama in Chicago.
 With the 2012 presidential elections coming up, I realized that I don’t know a whole lot about his life.
 Which is odd, since he’s President and calls Chicago home, specifically the Hyde Park and Kenwood areas.
 I’ve walked by his house many times, because my friend lived a block away.
+Our annual University of Chicago Campus and Neighborhood Tour during Family Weekend goes by his abode.
 So here’s an overview of the of Obama in Chicago focusing on Barack’s life here.

 We’ll fast-forward through his early life: Barack Obama was born in in 1961 in Honolulu, where he was raised by his single mother through high school.
-He then went to Occidental College in LA before transferring to Columbia University in NYC, despite rumors that he never went there.
-At Columbia he majored in political science and specialized in international relations.
+He then went to Occidental College in LA before transferring to Columbia University in NYC.
+At Columbia, he majored in political science and specialized in international relations.
 How many people can say that their major is so relevant to their current job, right?

 Two years after graduation from Columbia in ’83, the Obama in Chicago era began.
 He moved here to work at the Developing Communities Project, a then-new, faith-based organization that came together to address issues of unemployment, poverty, and violence via job training and leadership development programs.
 The organization was inside this brick house in the Roseland community.
 Obama established the organization as a non-profit and was the first Executive Director, 1985-1988.
 The DCP is now in a new location, and today this house is a rectory for the church next door.

 Law School Days

 Barack Obama then headed to Cambridge for Law School at Harvard, and in his second year was the first black president of the Harvard Law Review.
 He graduated magna cum laude, aka “with great honor,” in 1991.